Attornado/EdelweissEA/README.md

 - **Bollinger Bands**: A volatility indicator that consists of three lines: the middle line, which is a simple moving average of the price, and the upper and lower bands, which are derived from the standard deviation of the price.
 The formula for the Bollinger Bands is: $$Middle = SMA(P, n)$$ $$Upper = Middle + k \times SD(P, n)$$ $$Lower = Middle - k \times SD(P, n)$$ where $SMA(P, n)$ is the simple moving average of the price over $n$ periods, $SD(P, n)$ is the standard deviation of the price over $n$ periods, and $k$ is a constant that determines the width of the bands (usually 2).

 ### Results
-- We provide a folder including all the results of appliying an genetic-algorithm-optimized EdelweissEA strategy to different timeframes (15 min, 30 min, 1 hour, daily) on EURUSD FTX historical data.
+- We provide a folder (`OptimizationResults`) including all the results of appliying an genetic-algorithm-optimized EdelweissEA strategy to different timeframes (15 min, 30 min, 1 hour, daily) on EURUSD FTX historical data.

 ### FLF-LSTM Integration (Future)
 - We plan to empower the EdelweissEA using the FLF-LSTM forecasting framework, providing additional insights to enabling enhanced dynamic enter/exit signals.
 Please refer to the original [FLF-LSTM](https://www.sciencedirect.com/science/article/abs/pii/S1568494620307183) paper for more information.